amazon-archives/data-pipeline-samples/README.md

     {
      "myComment": "This object is a ShellCommandActivity.
 It is used to specify the linux shell command that will be invoked.
-In this case it is simply running the 'echo' command, but it can be used to run any command that is accessible on the in the shell of the Resource that runs on.",
+In this case it is simply running the 'echo' command, but it can be used to run any command that is accessible on in the commandline shell of the Instance that runs on.",

       "id": "ShellCommandActivity_HelloWorld",
       "runsOn": {